google/accompanist/docs/insets.md

 See the [API docs](../api/insets-ui/insets-ui/com.google.accompanist.insets.ui/) for a list of the other layouts provided in the library.

-## 🚧 Experimental

-The features below are experimental, and require developers to [opt-in](https://kotlinlang.org/docs/reference/opt-in-requirements.html).

 ### Animated Insets support

 === "Info"